 For information about distance learning at TVCC, please visit our website at www.tvcc.edu/distance-learning or email ecourseshelp@tvcc.edu.

-NOTE: A distance learning fee applies to all distance learning courses, including internet and hybrid courses.
+NOTE: A distance learning fee applies to all online courses.

 FINANCIAL AID AND SCHOLARSHIPS

 The financial aid program at Trinity Valley Community College is designed to provide financial aid through scholarships, grants, loans and on-campus employment.